 In conclusion, PET scans are an indispensable tool in the management of cancer, offering invaluable insights into treatment effectiveness and the early detection of recurrence.
 As research advances and technology improves, the role of PET scans in cancer care is expected to grow, continuing to aid in the fight against this challenging disease.

-Digital PET Scanner Technology: One of the most notable advancements is the shift from traditional analog detectors to digital detectors.
+Digital PET Scanner Technology: One of the most notable advancements is the shift from traditional analogue detectors to digital detectors.
 Digital PET scanners offer a significantly higher sensitivity and improved image quality.
-This means that smaller tumors can be detected much earlier than was previously possible, potentially leading to earlier intervention and better outcomes for patients.
+This means that smaller tumours can be detected much earlier than was previously possible, potentially leading to earlier intervention and better outcomes for patients.

-Time-of-Flight (ToF) Capability: Modern PET scanners now incorporate Time-of-Flight technology, which improves the accuracy of tumor localization.
-ToF measures the difference in time it takes for the photons to reach the detector, enhancing the spatial resolution of PET images.
-This allows for more precise tumor detection and a better assessment of the extent of disease, aiding in more accurate staging and treatment planning.
+Time-of-Flight (ToF) Capability: Modern PET scanners now incorporate Time-of-Flight technology, which improves the accuracy of tumour localization.
+ToF measures the difference in the time it takes for the photons to reach the detector, enhancing the spatial resolution of PET images.
+This allows for more precise tumour detection and a better assessment of the extent of the disease, aiding in more accurate staging and treatment planning.

 Use of Artificial Intelligence: The integration of Artificial Intelligence (AI) with PET scan analysis is paving the way for even more sophisticated diagnostics.
 AI algorithms can enhance image quality, reduce scan times, and potentially identify subtle changes in imaging that may indicate early signs of cancer recurrences or response to treatment.
 This could lead to highly personalized cancer care, with treatments tailored to the individual characteristics of a patient's disease.